solo-io/gloo/CONTRIBUTING.md

 1. **Open an issue.** Open an issue about your bug in this repo.
 2. **Message us on Slack.** Reach out to us to discuss your proposed changes.
 3. **Agree on implementation plan.** Write a plan for how this feature or bug fix should be implemented.
 Should this be one pull request or multiple incremental improvements?
 Who is going to do each part?
 4. **Submit a work-in-progress PR** It's important to get feedback as early as possible to ensure that any big improvements end up being merged.
-Submit a pull request and label it `wip` to start getting feedback.
+Submit a pull request and label it `work in progress` to start getting feedback.
 5. **Review.** At least one Solo team member should sign off on the change before it’s merged.
 Look at the “code review” section below to learn about what we're looking for.
 6. **A Solo team member will merge and release!**